cmu-delphi/covidcast-indicators/cds/DETAILS.md

 For deriving `incidence`, we use the estimated 2019 county population values from the US Census Bureau.  https://www.census.gov/data/tables/time-series/demo/popest/2010s-counties-total.html

+**We also report positivity rate according to confirmed incidence number and tested incidence number.**

 ## Exceptions
-At the state level, we report the data _exactly_ as CDS reports their data, to prevent confusing public consumers of the data.
-However, due to the lack of population information, we ignore the four areas below:
+At the state and County (FIPS) level, we report the data _exactly_ as CDS reports their data, to prevent confusing public consumers of the data.
+The visualization and modeling teams should take note of these exceptions.

+### Ignored Areas at State Level
+Due to the lack of population information, we ignore the four areas listed below:
 |Name        |
 |-------------------|
 |Guam     |
 |United States Virgin Islands           |
 |Northern Mariana Islands              |
 |Washington, D.C.          |

-At the County (FIPS) level, we report the data _exactly_ as CDS reports their data, to prevent confusing public consumers of the data.
-The visualization and modeling teams should take note of these exceptions.

 ### Mismatched FIPS Codes